Kaltsoon/react-native-material/material/3-communicating-with-server.md

 export default App;
 ```

 It is up to you how to organize the GraphQL related code.
-It is recommended to define queries, mutations and fragments, and possible other entities in their owns files.
+It is recommended to define queries, mutations, fragments, and possibly other entities in their own files.
 Here is an example of a structure you can use to get started:

 ![GraphQL structure](images/12.png)